 Recommended hotels in Honmachi

 The search for where to stay in Honmachi isn’t always easy.
-Since it’s a smaller neighbourhood, there’s very little inventory in Honmachi compared to other sections of Osaka.
+Since it’s a smaller neighbourhood, there’s little inventory in Honmachi compared to other sections of Osaka.

 Most top places to stay here fall within the budget to mid-range.
 For more selection, you’ll need to move further south towards Namba or north towards Umeda.
 Just expect to pay a little more.